RexBjier/RexBjier/README.md

 - 😁 Never had a girlfriend, but my fish think I'm fin-tastic! 🐠
 - 🎮 I'm a huge fan of Terraria.
 My friends don't like it because... well, let's just say they're not as skilled as I am. 😜
 - 🤑 But my friend and me like playing Minecraft and other games with my friends.
 It’s fun, but my wallet is crying! 💸
+- 📺 I love watching anime!
+Whether it's the latest action-packed series or heartwarming slice-of-life, I'm always up for a good binge-watching session.
+My friends think I'm obsessed, but hey, they just don't understand the art of anime. 😏

 ### Connect with me:
 - **Instagram:** Follow my fish adventures and more!